 A native of Elba, Ala., McCall graduated from the University of Alabama in 1996 with a Bachelor’s Degree in Athletic Training and Sports Medicine.
 During his tenure at Alabama, McCall worked with the football, basketball and gymnastics programs, as well as other Olympic sports.
-In 1998, McCall completed his master's degree in sport administration at Southern Miss, while working with the Golden Eagle football team while pursing his master’s degree in Sport Administration.
+McCall completed a two-year Graduate Assistant position at the University of Southern Mississippi assisting with medical coverage of the Golden Eagle football team while pursing his master’s degree in Sport Administration.

 In 2015, McCall received SEATA College Athletic Trainer of the year.
-McCall was a recipient of the Jack Davis Professional Achievement Award from the University of Alabama for his outstanding professional accomplishments in the field of athletic training.
-A certified member of the National Athletic Trainer's Association, McCall also gained experience while working with the Jacksonville Jaguars of the NFL (training camp, 1996), the Shreveport Pirates of the CFL (training camp, 1995) and the Blue/Gray All-Star football game in Montgomery, Ala.
+McCall was a recipient of the Jack Davis Professional Achievement Award from the University of Alabama in 2003 for his outstanding professional accomplishments in the field of athletic training.
+A certified member of the National Athletic Trainers Association, McCall also gained experience while working with the Jacksonville Jaguars of the NFL (training camp, 1996), the Shreveport Pirates of the CFL (training camp, 1995) and the Blue/Gray All-Star football game in Montgomery, Ala.
 He is a member of the Southeast Athletic Trainers Association, Mississippi Athletic Trainer Association as well as holding a current Professional Rescuer Certification from the American Heart Association.